-British Rowing Safeguarding Policies
+P British Rowing Safeguarding Policies

-A common question we have been asked is whether a parent can take out their child in a double.
+A common question we were asked in the early stages of re-opening is whether a parent could take out their child in a double.
 As set out in the general principles section above, if this was allowed by your club before the lockdown and if it complies with the latest government restrictions then it should be ok.
 If not, you will need to carry out an appropriate risk assessment and ensure you have the right measures in place to mitigate and control any risk created by this.